Torsion Theories in a Non-pointed Context: Torsion Theories and Factorization Systems

 \begin{defi} Let $\mathcal{C}$ be a category with a fixed class $\zeros$ of zero objects.
 A torsion theory $\torsione$ in $\mathcal{C}$ satisfies \emph{Condition (M)} if, for every short exact sequence

 where $T \in \tort$, $\F(T) \cong \Z(Q)$. \end{defi}

 \begin{prop} Let $\mathcal{C}$ be a regular protomodular category with a fixed class $\zeros$ of zero objects.
-Consider a torsion theory $\torsione$ in $\mathcal{C}$ satisfying Condition (N) and (M).
-Then, the classes of arrows $(\facte, \factm)$ defined above forms a factorization system which is stable with respect to the class of arrows inverted by the functor $\Z$. \end{prop}
+Consider a torsion theory $\torsione$ in $\mathcal{C}$ satisfying Conditions (N) and (M).
+Then, the classes of arrows $(\facte, \factm)$ defined above form a factorization system which is stable with respect to the class of arrows inverted by the functor $\Z$. \end{prop}